Student Employment Office Staff Members

-State Work-Study (SWS) - Students who are awarded SWS by the Financial Aid/Student Employment Office.
+State Work-Study (SWS) - Students are awarded SWS by the Financial Aid Office.
 SWS is a state funded financial aid program that pays 70% of a student's hourly wage.
 Per program rules, SWS wages must be comparable to on-campus civil service wage rates.
 These wage rates are set by Student Employment and are determined by comparison of the Job Description to the WA Dept. of Personnel position classification tables.
 Typically SWS is awarded to Washington State residents, and priority consideration will be given to those who find jobs related to their major/minor or career goals, high demand or high skill level jobs.
 SWS may also be awarded if FWS funds are exhausted.
 A very small number of non WA residents may be awarded SWS for SWS special projects under very limited circumstances.

 Because Work-Study Funds are limited, many qualifying students do not receive an award.
 Awards are made to students on a first-come, first-served basis.
 Please see details.
 Most students are hired through the Regular Student Employment Program using departmental funding.